Give blood: Play rugby.

 But in the end, the truth of the matter is that both American football and rugby are about equally as dangerous to the players per minute of the match played.
 It's the risks

 , and the type of fitness needed, that are different.
 Namely, American football often revolves around players making headlong sprints into one another, which are the main reason why padding is necessary.
 In rugby, on the other hand, hard hits of that sort are discouraged, with tackles generally involving pulling the other players to the ground as opposed to knocking them down.
 The result of this is that, while rugby tends to have a higher rate of scrapes, cuts, and gashes than American football, the concussion rate is lower — a fact that isn't lost on many rugby organizers, especially those in American youth leagues seeking to market it as an alternative to football that won't cause the concussions that that sport is notorious for.
+That said, rugby is currently reviewing the game's concussion protocols (for identification and treatment) as new research emerges about the long-term brain damage from repeated minor head injuries.

 For reference, most games that involve a ball and an attempt for a team to get it from point A to point B share the same broad origins as a medieval peasant game played, in various forms, through much of Europe that was half Capture the Flag